 My experience was definitely beyond the expectations I had in my mind before landing in this city.
-The City is so clean, quiet and not too crowded considering that Toronto is the largest city in Canada and is also the provincial capital of Ontario State where Filipinos are ranked 3rd in terms of ethnic minority population.
+The City is so clean, quiet, and not too crowded, considering that Toronto is the largest city in Canada and is also the provincial capital of Ontario State.
+Filipinos are ranked 3rd in terms of the ethnic minority population.

-On our first night, we decided to have a short walk within the vicinity of our hotel just to get familiarized with the place and to expereince the freezing weather.
-We passed by several theatre buildings and performing arts centers including the building where the Toronto Film Festival is being held annually.
+On our first night, we decided to have a short walk within our hotel’s vicinity just to get familiarized with the place and experience the freezing weather.
+We passed by several theatre buildings and performing arts centers, including the building where the Toronto Film Festival is held annually.

 Pinoy Travel Bloggers in Toronto

 Before heading back to the hotel, we had a taste of Canada’s most popular coffee – Tim Hortons.
 If there’s Tim Horton’s coffee shop in the Philippines, It will definitely replace my favorite coffee shop with a green logo.
 Hmmm, more hint?

 Coffee at Tim Hortons

 During our first day in Toronto, we had a short City Tour, and our first stop was at the old and new Toronto City Hall.
 The big difference between the two is its structural design, and of course, the year it was built.
 The new City Hall building opened in 1965 to replace the Old City Hall built in 1899.

 The Old and New Toronto City Hall